-Spark! offers your kids the chance to have fun, build new friendships, and make lasting memories of their own time at the AG.
-Our Gifted Youth specialist — a licensed, background-checked staffer — brings in professional educators from various fields to present fun, interactive programs where kids have the chance to learn through new experiences and explore of a variety of topics and events.
+Spark! offers our youngest attendees the chance to have fun, build new friendships, and make lasting memories of their own time at the AG.
+Our Gifted Youth Programs Manager — a licensed, background-checked staffer — brings in professional educators from various fields to present fun, interactive programs where kids have the chance to learn through new experiences and explore a variety of topics and events.

-Note: If you wish for your child to attend all three days of Spark! programming, please ensure you have added each day selected on your registration before checkout.
-Any child registered in the wrong age group will be moved into the correct one or, if the proper age group is full, will be removed from the sessions and added to the wait list.
+Note: If you wish for your child to attend all three days of Spark! programming, please ensure you have added each day to your registration before checkout.
+Any child registered in the wrong age group will be moved into the correct one or, if the proper age group is full, removed from the session and added to the wait list.

 We’re heading to the moon and beyond with the help of our friends from Space Center Houston, who will walk us through the planning and execution of modern spaceflight.
 After we’ve learned how to safely land (and live!) on the lunar surface, we’ll look toward the future, including how NASA engineers in the Artemis program will take everything we’ve learned from exploring the lunar surface and building cutting-edge spacecraft and lunar outposts to, eventually, send the first astronauts to Mars.

 Little Beakers is bringing hands-on science sessions to Spark!
 From dusting for fingerprints, learning how to make “Beach Bubblegum,” and building soda can cars, this will be a learning good time for all budding scientists.